shackett/yeast_metabolism/README.md

 ## Yeast_genome_scale ##

+This directory includes files for predicting flux using experimental data (FBA) and scripts for determining the extent to which this predicted flux can be associated with proteomics and metabolomics data (FBGA)

 * FBA_run_full_reco.R: Integrate experimental data and in silico reconstruction
     * Experimental Data:
       1. Maximum nutrient uptake rates: Boer_nutrients